 The University of Houston seeks a creative, learner-focused Instruction Librarian to join the Instruction Team within the Liaison Services Department.
 The Instruction Team’s approach to teaching is rooted in learner-centered pedagogy and critical inquiry, with the intent of cultivating inclusive learning environments.
 Our focus is on teaching transferable information literacy concepts and abilities that are essential to critical thinking.

 As a member of the Instruction Team, the Instruction Librarian will contribute significantly to the development, teaching, and assessment of undergraduate face-to-face and online information literacy programs.
 This includes the creation of lesson plans, learning activities, assignments, online learning videos, self-paced online lessons, and formative assessments.
-The librarian will also collaborate with subject librarians and functional specialists to enhance information literacy and research education within academic departments at the undergraduate and graduate levels through targeted, curricular integration.
+The librarian will also collaborate with colleagues in and out of the library to enhance information literacy and research education at the undergraduate and graduate levels through targeted, curricular integration.
 This librarian will contribute to the Instruction Team’s mentoring and training of teaching librarians on face-to-face and online instruction and assessment methods.

 Other responsibilities include liaising with academic support units and leading Instruction Team initiatives.
 The Instruction Librarian will have opportunities for mentorship and training in job responsibilities, and will have the opportunity to build skills for leading programs and initiatives.
 The position reports to the Coordinator of Instruction.